New York climate march draws hundreds of thousands

 "This is the most important issue of our time," DiCaprio said.
 "I'm incredibly proud to be here."

-(Additional reporting by Louis Charbonneau at the United Nations and Kylie MacLellan in London; Editing by Scott Malone, Bill Trott, William Hardy, Diane Craft and Marguerita Choy)
+(Additional reporting by Louis Charbonneau at the United Nations and Kylie MacLellan in London; Editing by Scott Malone, Bill Trott, William Hardy, Marguerita Choy and Diane Craft)